 Okay, so that’s how you claim deductions.
 But what sorts of things can you actually claim?

-Donations basically fall into two categories: cash and things.
+Donations basically fall into two categories: cash and physical things.

 If you’re giving money to an organization – whether it’s by credit card, PayPal, check, texting, or straight cash – make sure you keep a record of it.
 This isn’t as cumbersome as it sounds.
-Bank transactions will be available for pretty much everything except, obviously, cash, but in any case the organization will probably be more than happy to make a record of your donation.
+Bank transactions will be available for pretty much everything except, obviously, cash.
+In most cases, the organization can also provide a record of your donation.

-You don’t need to include this information (except, remember, when the donation is over $250 and you have to get a record of it) but it’s good to have in the off chance that you get audited and need to have proof of donations you’re trying to claim.
+You don’t need to include this information (unless the donation is over $250 and then you have to get a record of it) but it’s good to have in the off chance that you get audited and need proof of the donations you’re trying to claim.
 Better safe than sorry!

-Essentially, no one feels like they’re getting ripped off.
-An easy way to figure out the value of an item is to let someone else do it, and luckily organizations like the Salvation Army have done the heaving lifting for you.
-Using their Donation Value Guide is a great way to get an idea of how much you’ll be able to claim for a variety of items.
+In plain English, that basically means that no one feels like they’re getting ripped off.
+An easy way to figure out the value of an item is to let someone else do it.
+Organizations like the Salvation Army have done the heavy lifting for you with resources like their Donation Value Guide, which estimates the value of many common items.

 Cars fall into a special category when it comes to deductions.
 We’ve talked about all the ways you can deduct auto costs, and charitable use is a little different.

-If a charity is going to keep a donated vehicle – say, a soup kitchen is going to keep a van to make food deliveries – you can deduct the fair market value just like you would with any other item.
+The simplest scenario is when a charity is going to keep a donated vehicle – like if a soup kitchen is going to keep a van to make food deliveries.
+In that case, you can deduct the fair market value just like you would with any other item.

-But if the charity sells the car, you’re only able to write off they amount that they were able to get for it, even if it was less than the fair market value.
+If the charity sells the car, you can only write off (deduct) the amount that it was able to get for selling the car, even if the charity got less than the fair market value.

-As a side note, you can also use the charitable standard mileage deduction if, instead of donating your car, you use it for charitable purposes like volunteering.
+As a side note, you can also use the charitable standard mileage deduction if you use your car for charitable purposes, like volunteering, instead of donating it.

 Limits on charitable deductions